Community Housing Tenant Complaint Process

 - The tenant will receive an e-mail confirmation and a case number.

-- Once there is confirmation that all regular channels have been exhausted, The Executive Director (Housing & Hospitality Services) will confirm that a review of the complaint will take place.
+- Once there is confirmation that all regular channels have been exhausted, The Executive Director (Housing & Ancillary Services) will confirm that a review of the complaint will take place.

 - A copy of the complaint will be sent to the Office of the Vice-Provost & Dean of Student Affairs to ensure the compliant has the proper oversight.
 The Executive Director will keep that office informed of the progress towards resolution